intave/issues/.github/ISSUE_TEMPLATE/report-false-positive.md

 **What's the context the issue occurs in?**
 Run "/intave diagnostics environment" and paste the result here.
+If you are not the administrative authority of the network, leave this blank.

 **How can we reproduce it?**
-Not necessary if the issue is obvious to reproduce.
+This section is not necessary if the issue is obvious to reproduce.

 **Do you have it recorded?**
 Record and upload the issue, and post the YouTube link here.